Crowds gather for second big UK royal wedding of the year

 Writing in the Times newspaper, commentator Matthew Bell said the grandeur of the wedding reflected Prince Andrew’s desire to cement his family’s royal status.

-“When it is all over, Eugenie will continue to live with an identity experienced by a tiny minority: as a fully fledged princess, gawped at, envied and scrutinized by all,” Bell wrote.
+“When it is all over, Eugenie will continue to live with an identity experienced by a tiny minority: as a fully fledged princess, gawped at, envied and scrutinised by all,” Bell wrote.

 “Yet as the years roll by, and her royal status diminishes, as a peripheral figure of almost no consequence at all.”